 \section{Related Works}

 \textbf{CLIP meets Stronger Language Models.} Several works have explored the integration of LLMs into CLIP.
 JinaCLIP~\cite{koukounas2024jina} employed Jina-embeddings-v2~\cite{gunther2023jinaembedding2} as the text encoder, which is a BERT variant with 137M parameters, supporting longer texts.
-Though achieving similar visual performance to EVA-CLIP~\cite{EVA}, its text encoder is far behind our used Llama3-8B, limiting the potential benefits from LLMs.
-E5-V~\cite{Jiang2024E5VUE} took a different approach by aggregating LLM features at the MLLM layer of LLAVA-next-8B~\cite{li2024llavanext-strong} while freezing the ViT gradient to focus on adjusting the MLLM output.
-However, freezing visual encoder does not address the problem that ViT inherently lack complex visual feature extraction capabilities, leading to much worse performance than LLM2CLIP.
+Though achieving similar visual performance to EVA-CLIP~\cite{EVA}, its text encoder is far behind ours, limiting the potential benefits from LLMs.
 MATE~\cite{jang2024mate} designed a learnable adaptor to bridge the gap between CLIP's text encoder and LLMs.
 They trained the CLIP visual encoder using LoRA on a small dataset focused on long-text image retrieval tasks.
-However, they did not recognize the critical issue we propose in this paper: the poor separability of LLM feature space, which is insufficient for direct support of CLIP training.
-Our work aims to thoroughly explore the impact of LLMs on CLIP as a foundational model, going beyond the influence on long-text retrieval.
+However, they did not recognize the critical issue we propose: the poor separability of LLM feature space, which is insufficient for direct support of CLIP training.
+This paper presents the first comprehensive study of an efficient strategy for incorporating LLMs into CLIP fine-tuning, thereby boosting performance.

-\textbf{CLIP meets Longer Captions.} It has been widely recognized that the quality of CLIP's text embedding is coarse and limited to only 77 tokens.
-Many works have attempted to extend the length of CLIP captions and retrain CLIP accordingly.
-For instance, DCI~\cite{DCI} hired annotators to expand captions based on SAM~\cite{kirillov2023segany}'s target hints.
-LaCLIP~\cite{LaCLIP} adopted ChatGPT, Bard, and human rewriting.
-DreamLIP~\cite{dreamlip} leveraged ShareCaptioner~\cite{chen2023sharegpt4v} and InstructBLIP to augment 30M captions.
-Recap-DataComp-1B~\cite{Recaption} used Llama3-trained LLAVA1.5 to extend 1B captions.
-In order to handle captions longer than 77 tokens, these methods compromised by summarizing long captions into shorter ones~\cite{DCI}, splitting captions into multiple segments~\cite{LaCLIP,dreamlip}, or finetuning model's positional encoding to support longer token inputs~\cite{zhang2024long}.
-LLM2CLIP, in comparison, leverages Llama3 as the text encoder, which enables comprehensive understanding of long and dense captions.
-It not only resolves the limition of token length but also allows for better understanding using LLMs' open-world knowledge.
-As a result, our model achieves a breakthrough in performance.
+\textbf{CLIP meets Longer Captions.} CLIP's text embedding is widely recognized as coarse and limited to 77 tokens.
+Many works have attempted to extend caption length and retrain CLIP accordingly, including DCI~\cite{DCI} with human annotation, LaCLIP~\cite{LaCLIP} using ChatGPT and Bard, DreamLIP~\cite{dreamlip} leveraging ShareCaptioner~\cite{chen2023sharegpt4v}, and Recap-DataComp-1B~\cite{Recaption} using Llama3-trained LLAVA1.5.
+To handle longer captions, these methods employ workarounds such as summarization~\cite{DCI}, segmentation~\cite{LaCLIP,dreamlip}, or positional encoding finetuning~\cite{zhang2024long}.
+In comparison, LLM2CLIP leverages LLMs as the text encoder, enabling comprehensive understanding of long and dense captions while utilizing LLMs' open-world knowledge.